mne-tools/mne-python/doc/units.rst

 :orphan:

-.. _units:

 Internal representation (units)
 ===============================

+..
+NOTE: part of this file is included in manual/io.rst. changes here will be
+    reflected there.
+If you want to link to this info, link to :doc:`doc/units` rather than linking to :ref:`doc/manual/io/<section_name>`.
+The next line is a target for :start-after: so we can omit the title from the include: units-begin-content

-When importing data, MNE-Python will always convert measurements to the same standard units.
+Irrespective of the units used in your manufacturer's format, when importing data, MNE-Python will always convert measurements to the same standard units.
 Thus the in-memory representation of data are always in:

 - Volts (eeg, eog, seeg, emg, ecg, bio, ecog)
 - Teslas (magnetometers)
 - Teslas/meter (gradiometers)
-- Amperes*meter (dipole fits)
+- Amperes*meter (dipole fits, minimum-norm estimates, etc.)
-- Molar (aka mol/L) (fNIRS data: oxyhemoglobin (hbo), deoxyhemoglobin (hbr))
+- Moles/liter ("molar"; fNIRS data: oxyhemoglobin (hbo), deoxyhemoglobin (hbr))
 - Arbitrary units (various derived unitless quantities)

+..
+NOTE: this is a target for :end-before: units-end-of-list

 Note, however, that most MNE-Python plotting functions will scale the data when plotted to yield nice-looking axis annotations in a sensible range; for